aherbert/gdsc-smlm/docs/analysis_plugins.rst

        - ``OPTICS``: Use a generating distance parameter to define the search radius for neighbours.
        - ``FastOPTICS``: Assign neighbours using projections to a line to define local neighbours in the projected space.
 The number of projections (splits) can be configured or is set automatically using the dataset size.

          Extra options allow the configuration of using random vectors (default is equi-distributed on a circle) and the sample mode for which point to assign the sub-set to.
-Note that the project is recursively split into sub-set.
-If the ``Approx sets`` option disabled the subset must be smaller than ``Min points``; if enabled this will save any sets that are close to ``Min points`` in size (within 50%) allowing larger subsets to be included.
+Note that the projection is recursively split into sub-sets.
+If the ``Approx sets`` option is disabled the subset must be smaller than ``Min points``; if enabled this will save any sets that are close to ``Min points`` in size (within 50%) allowing larger subsets to be included.

    * - Clustering
      - Specify the algorithm to assign clusters:

        - ``Xi``: Use a parameter to define the ends of clusters using the steepness of the reachability profile.
 The clusters are hierarchical, i.e. small clusters may be within larger clusters.
 Clusters are assigned a level indicating the depth in the hierarchy.

          A smaller number for ``Xi`` will create more clusters.
+By default the clusters can have any reachability distance between points.
+An extension to the ``Xi`` algorithm is to restrict joining items using a ``Lower limit`` and ``Upper limit`` for the reachability distance, for example to prevent clusters forming within the localisation precision or clusters forming between very far apart localisations.
        - ``Pseudo-DBSCAN``: Use a single clustering distance to divide the reachability profile.
 The clusters are not hierarchical.

        The ``Core points`` option will only output points that have a core distance within the clustering distance.
 This excludes points that may be reachable from a cluster but do not have enough neighbours to initialise a cluster.
 The effect is that the clusters will be identical independent of the encounter order of the algorithm; outlier/edge points that may or may not be included in a cluster depending on processing order are excluded.

    * - Show table
      - Show the clusters in a results table.